SergioVillarreal18/mental-health-text-classification-thesis/README.md

 ## Repository Contents

+- `data_source/`: information about the original Kaggle dataset source.
+The dataset itself is not redistributed in this repository.
 - `notebook/`: implementation notebook used to reproduce the experiment and exported results.
 - `outputs/`: CSV files exported from the notebook, including cross-validation results, final hold-out results, classification report, confusion matrix, class-level metrics, and lexical feature inspection outputs.
 - `figures/`: PNG figures generated from the notebook and used in the thesis.